SK-EID/smart-id-java-client/README.md

             NotificationInteraction.confirmationMessage("Please sign the <document-name>"))) // Display text should be concise and specific.
     .initSignatureSession();

-// Process the signature response
-String sessionID = signatureResponse.sessionID();
+// Get the session ID and continue to querying session status String sessionID = signatureResponse.sessionID();

 // Display verification code to the user